kossnocorp/superstate/README.md

 ---

-If a substate has actions, they must be binded when hosting the root statechart.
+If a substate has actions, they must be bound when hosting the root statechart.

 Look at this fairly complex statechart: